-The Board has considered various methods for promoting appropriate feller-buncher use within WLPZs and has determined that regulatory efforts to expand the use of feller-bunchers are not required at this time.
-However, the Board does find that non-regulatory guidance may be useful to Plan preparers and reviewers.
-The development of guidelines for feller-buncher operations may aid in the preparation and approval of harvest plans, given that all site-specific impact evaluation is dully performed as required by the Forest Practice Act and Regulations.
+In this regard, the Board does find that non-regulatory guidance may be useful to Plan preparers and reviewers.
+The development of guidelines for feller-buncher operations may aid in the preparation and approval of harvest plans, given that all site-specific impact evaluation is duly performed as required by the Forest Practice Act and Rules.